zkpstandard/zkreference/README.md

 ## Call for Feedback

 The period **Jan 01 to Mar 31 (2019)** is open for public feedback on all aspects of the ZKProof Community Reference version 0.2.
-The feedback will be helpful to prepare topics of discussion at the [3rd ZKProof workshop (April 04–06)](https://zkproof.org/workshop3), which will kick-off a new cycle open to contributions.
+The feedback will be helpful to prepare topics of discussion at the [3rd ZKProof workshop (April 20 – May 21)](https://zkproof.org/events/workshop3), which will kick-off a new cycle open to contributions.
 Please send your feedback by email to editors@zkproof.org.
 When commenting on specific portions of text, please refer to the line numbers in the ["annotated changes" version](https://github.com/zkpstandard/zkreference/raw/master/changes-v0.2-from-v0.1.pdf) in this repo.
 (The [ZKProof community forum](https://community.zkproof.org) also remains as a resource for community discussion.)

 **Here is a list of examples of feedback we are looking for**